 Spoiler alert: this article is not primarily about OEM manufacturing!

 This manufacturing picture though is not the only picture.
-There are two major areas where China is going to offer huge opportunity, competition and activity for the toy business around the world for the forseeable future:
+There are two major areas where China is going to offer huge opportunity, competition and activity for the toy business around the world:

 Domestic China Market